espocrm/documentation/docs/development/view.md

     },
 ```

-The model factory returns a promise, so we can pass it the `view` method:
+The model factory returns a promise, so we can pass it to the `view` method:

 ```js
     setup: function () {